-PCB Designer Job Interview Guide for New Engineers
+PCB Design Interview Questions: A Guide for New Engineers

 In the back half of 2021, it seemed like every news story proclaimed The Great Resignation was in full effect.
 Thanks to the pandemic, massively accelerated digital transformation, unprecedented stimulus, and the new focus on advanced technologies, people everywhere are changing jobs in search of new opportunities.